Mahmud715/CNN-ResNet50-chest-xray-pneumonia-detection/README.md

 ---

 ## 📜 License
-This project is released under the MIT License.
+This project is released under the Apache License 2.0.

 ---